code08-ind/code08-ind/README.md

 - 💬 Ask me about Web Development And Programming.
 - 📫 How to reach me: Links Are Given Above.
 - 😄 Pronouns: Energetic, Passionate, Sincere.
-- ⚡ Fun fact: I Get Confused About A Problem Despite The Solution Lies In Front Of Me.
+- ⚡ Fun fact: No One Can Stop Me From Eating Biryani But I Am Trying To Reduce Eating It.

 <h2>:hammer_and_wrench: Technologies And Tools Used</h2>